 But his refuge is of strange molasses

 blood mixed of tar and cheap nectars

 a poison he takes so he may live or he may die.

 beg for him to stay and love them still

 as he cries in an agony beyond our grasp.

 Today he is gone, this young soul of fifty

 his blue eyes closed on the dreams he did write.

 About the Author: Fabrice Poussin teaches French and English at Shorter University.
 Author of novels and poetry, his work has appeared in Kestrel, Symposium, The Chimes, and many other magazines.
-His photography has been published in The Front Porch Review, the San Pedro River Review as well as other publications.
+His photography has been published in Front Porch Review, San Pedro River Review as well as other publications.